mmed3091/mmed3091/README.md

 ## Hi there, I'm Mila! 👋

 ## About Me
 Computer Science graduate and aspiring Software Engineer, focused on backend development with experience developing full-stack applications.
-Skilled in data structures, algorithms, and designing scalable, efficient solutions.
+Skilled in data structures, algorithms, and applying system design principles in projects.

 ## Skills